wvl/balbo/README.md

       end
     end

-We simply create a normal Ruby class and define methods.
+We have a class that we want to reference in our template.
 Some methods reference others, some return values, some return only booleans.

 Now let's write the template:

     Hello {{name}}
     You have just won ${{value}}!
-    {{#in_ca}}
+    {if in_ca }
     Well, ${{taxed_value}}, after taxes.
-    {{/in_ca}}
+    {/if in_ca}

+This template references the object we will put into the lookup context.
-This template references our view methods.
-To bring it all together, here's the code to render actual HTML;
+Here's the code to render actual HTML;

-    Simple.render
+    Balbo.render('simple', Simple.new)

 Which returns the following: